MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 ## Starting the Debugging Session

-1. To connect to the target PC, use CTRL+V to paste in the main OS command window the windbg string that was returned by kdnet that you copied earlier.
+1. To connect to the target PC, use CTRL+V to paste in the main OS command window the Windbg string that was returned by kdnet that you copied earlier.

     ```console
     C:\Debuggers\windbg -k net:port=<YourDebugPort>,key=<YourKey>